 A common requirement for producer/consumer queues is a throttling restriction.
 We don’t want to run out of memory if the producers can produce data items faster than consumers can consume them!

 First, we need to change our producer.
-Post will (synchronously) block once the throttling threshold is reached, so we’ll switch to the asynchronous SendAsync (and make the producer itself asynchronous), which will automatically wait for space to be available:
+Post may return false once the throttling threshold is reached, so we’ll switch to the asynchronous SendAsync (and make the producer itself asynchronous), which will automatically wait for space to be available:

 Dataflow blocks have built-in support for throttling, so adding this to the mesh is rather easy once we have an asynchronous producer.
 We can say there should never be more than 5 data items in the queue, and it’s a one-line change (the line that defines the mesh):